TouradBaba/TouradBaba/README.md

 ---

 I’m open to professional collaborations and project discussions.
-Feel free to connect with me on LinkedIn if you have any questions or opportunities to work together!
+Feel free to connect with me on LinkedIn if you have any questions or would like to collaborate on data-related topics!